 Everything You Need To Know About Software Financing

-There are a number of factors used when determining whether a specific software is a good fit for financing.
+There are a number of factors considered when determining whether a specific software is a good fit for financing.
 Here are a few of them:

 Software Company is Established

 Since software many times is heavily supported by the developer, it is an important first decision point.
-For example, it is unlikely we would feel comfortable financing a crowd-funded startup company who’s developed version one of their software.
+For example, it is unlikely we would feel comfortable financing a crowd-funded startup company who has developed only version one of their software.
 Conversely, we are very comfortable financing Microsoft 365 or VMware.

 Software is Essential Use for the Customer

 The next thing our team considers is how essential the software is for your customer.
 For example, practice-management software for a medical office or document management software for a legal office.

 How the software is acquired is another critical aspect for us to understand.
 Is it a software that you purchase once, download to a device and own forever?
 Is it an upfront fee for a perpetual license, or perhaps a term license?
 Those are all cases where financing is favorable.
 The caveat on the term license is the finance agreement cannot be longer than the term of the license.
 Another thing we see often is when a software platform offers a discount for an upfront commitment.
 For example, it is $10 per month, but if you buy a year in advance it is only $100.
 Many times it makes sense to take advantage of the discount.
 Software platforms that are sold month-to-month or cancellable aren’t a good fit.

 The final major consideration is how the software is deployed to your customer.
 Ideally the software will be deployed to a server or device owned by your customer, either on-premise, or in a data center.
 If the software is accessed via a connection to a manufacturer or provider hardware platform, it requires a little more research.

 With software development, many times you are paying for a future state, regardless of the outcome.
 Because of the risk involved and heavy reliance on the software developer to perform, GreatAmerica currently only finances development in very few, unique situations.